 As we were walking around the lower part of old town, we saw dozens of opportunities to stop off at restaurants and bars along the narrow passage ways.
 Outdoor seating was plentiful and everyone was taking advantage of the beautiful weather to enjoy a pint or a snack outside.
 Since we had a little time before our tour began, we stopped off for a taste of the local Estonian beer by Õllenaut OÜ, called Eesti Rukki Eil.
 It was a pretty tasty Rye Ale.
 In old town, you’ll find plenty of opportunities to stop off for an Estonian beer.

-Where to Stop on a Food Tour in Tallinn
+Where to Find the Best Estonian Food in Tallinn

 We started our food walking tour in Tallinn by meeting our guide from Food Sightseeing Estonia at the old town information center.
 It was an extremely busy day in Tallinn, as there were six major cruise ships docked in port that day.
 Clearly people are wanting to experience the charm of old town Tallinn, but it would have been nice to have it a little less crowded than it was.
 I suppose that’s just a reason to return at another time.
 If you go on your own, and not part of a cruise, I would encourage you to check the city’s port calendar to see which days have the fewest ships in town.